Installing rTASSEL

 installed on your machine.
 Additionally, for R to communicate with Java,

-the R package rJava
+the R package rJava will need to

 be installed.
-In order to use rTASSEL
+In order to use rTASSEL, ensure that you

 have: